enodev0/scripts/Virtual screening/README.md

 ### Virtual screening scripts

-Scripts to automate virtual screening with AutoDock Vina, formatting and sorting of results, calculation of statistics, and visualization of results.
+Scripts to automate AutoDock Vina based virtual screening sessions, with formatting and sorting of results, calculation of statistics, and visualization.